 Differences in management quality are an important contributor to productivity differences across countries.
 A key question is how to best improve poor management in developing countries.
-This paper tests two different approaches to improving management in Colombian auto parts firms.
-The first uses intensive and expensive one-on-one consulting, while the second draws on agricultural extension approaches to provide consulting to small groups of firms at approximately one-third of the cost of the individual approach.
-Both approaches lead to improvements in management practices of a similar magnitude (8-10 percentage points), so that the new group-based approach dominates on a cost-benefit basis.
-Moreover, the paper finds some evidence that the group-based intervention led to increases in firm size over the next three years, while the impacts on firm outcomes are smaller and statistically insignificant for the individual consulting.
+We test two different approaches to improving management in Colombian auto parts firms.
+The first uses intensive and expensive one-on-one consulting, while the second draws on agricultural extension approaches to provide consulting to small groups of firms at approximately one-third the cost of the individual approach.
+Both approaches lead to improvements in management practices of a similar magnitude (8-10 percentage points).
+The group-based intervention leads to significant increases in firm sales, profits and labor productivity, while the impacts on firm performance are smaller in magnitude and less robust from the individual consulting.
 The results point to the potential of group-based approaches as a pathway to scaling up management improvements.